mlos/inbus/docs/protocol.rst

         "payload" : ""
     }

-Message indicating that the subscriber no longer wants to receive messages from the application that publishes messages under the "upnp" app-key.
+Message indicating that the subscriber (reachable at the address 127.0.0.1:3456) no longer wants to receive messages from the application that publishes messages under the "upnp" app-key.

 ^^^^^^^
 Publish